About

 The Pantry operates transparent and respectful programs to improve the overall well-being for all who access our services.
 We are determined to develop, offer, and sustain inventory and programming that are flexible enough to respond to the broad range of difficult circumstances our area residents are facing.
 We are nourishing communities today for a healthier tomorrow!

 CHOICE SHOPPING: Twin Rivers distributes inventory items via the Choice Pantry model.
 Our space is set up to closely resemble a small grocery store.
 Our shoppers use shopping carts to browse our shelves to select their own food items.
 Quantities offered are based on household size.
-We purchase an average of 180 half-gallons of nutritious farm-fresh milk weekly from Contoocook Creamery.
-We stock a larger number of basic personal hygiene items, basic cleaning products, toilet paper, diapers, and feminine hygiene products-all basic necessities that are not covered by SNAP benefits.
+We purchase an average of 2 half-gallons of nutritious farm-fresh milk weekly from Contoocook Creamery.
 In addition to generous donations from local gardeners, we purchase fresh produce from local farms as well as purchase frozen vegetables.
 Having choices restores dignity to the experience of using a pantry.
 A volunteer guide accompanies each shopper to answer questions, to offer recipe options, and to generally help assure a positive and supportive experience.

 FEED THE NEED!: This program provides supplement weekend and vacation food to children living in food-insecure environments.
 Weekend bags weigh an average of five pounds and contain milk/juice boxes, breakfasts, lunches, and snack items.
-Bags are packed at the Pantry by volunteers and are distributed by school personnel on Fridays.
-We are currently providing 130+ bags for children in the Franklin Middle School and Paul Smith Elementary in Franklin and Andover Elementary Middle School.
-We are also stocking the High School’s Karma Corner.
+Bags are packed at the Pantry by volunteers and are made available by school personnel on Fridays to students at the Franklin Middle School and Paul Smith Elementary in Franklin and Andover Elementary Middle School.
+We are also providing snacks and quick meals to support students at Franklin High School.

 PERSONAL HYGIENE PROGRAM: While food remains our primary focus, we have become increasingly aware of another problem in low-income households that seriously impacts health and quality of life - the lack of access to basic personal hygiene products, including menstrual products, diapers incontinence products, and laundry detergent.
 These items are costly and are NOT covered by SNAP or WIC benefits.
 When people do not purchase hygiene items because of cost, the result is likely missed work shifts, excessive school absences, stigma, overdue diaper changes, and an array of health, emotional, and cleanliness issues.
 As people make difficult choices about how to spend their limited resources, hygiene items are often considered luxuries.
-During the past year, we have taken major steps to build and consistently offer an inventory of basic personal hygiene items.and an array of health emotional, and cleanliness issues.
+We have taken major steps to build and consistently offer an inventory of basic personal hygiene items, cleaning products, toilet paper, diapers, feminine hygiene products and incontinence products.

 Our Board Of Directors